-Tuition and fees are subject to change annually.
+Tuition and fees are subject to change annually (Appendix VI).
 The above table is only an estimate.
 Students should obtain updated tuition and fee information prior to enrolling in courses.
-A summary of tuition and fees can be found at http://www.missouristate.edu/registrar/costs.htm.
-Students are encouraged to meet with a staff member from the Office of Student Financial Aid to plan for expenses - http://www.missouristate.edu/FinancialAid/contact.aspx.
+View a summary of tuition and fees.
+Students are encouraged to meet with a staff member from the Office of Student Financial Aid to plan for expenses.

 Annual personal expenses for travel to school, housing, food, supplies, and other items will vary greatly from individual to individual.
 Travel plus room and board expenses for fieldwork placements will also vary by individual.
 All OT students are required to provide proof of health insurance coverage for the duration of the program.
-Information regarding health insurance offered to students through MSU can be found here - https://missouristate.myahpcare.com/
+View information regarding health insurance offered to students through MSU.